panjan/blog/_posts/2018-11-27-glowing-alien-mask.markdown

 ## Flashing Wemos

 Flash the Wemos using Arduino IDE.
-Use the [Adafruit Neopixel library](https://github.com/adafruit/Adafruit_NeoPixel) to control the LEDs.
-Start with [this example](https://github.com/adafruit/Adafruit_NeoPixel/blob/master/examples/strandtest/strandtest.ino).
+We'll be using the [Adafruit Neopixel library](https://github.com/adafruit/Adafruit_NeoPixel) to control the LEDs.
+Start with [this example code](https://github.com/adafruit/Adafruit_NeoPixel/blob/master/examples/strandtest/strandtest.ino).

 ## Light Up the LEDs